dbylen/efd/07-year-in-review/index.md

 ## Work
 Since I got a job, that I've dreamed of after getting out of school, I can't be more grateful.
 Going on the interview one year ago teached me that I should always give it a shot and stay confident.
 Now it's been a year?
 It's crazy, because I have changed a lot.
 I've improved my InDesign & Photoshop skills, I've got to know a lot of cool people & I learned about how many working positions an advertising company has and believe me that's a lot.

+## Bachelor thesis
+My Bachelor thesis also shows me just that the time flows like water.
+We had to choose the topic when we were ending the second year.
+And now?
+If I could take back the time I would probably pick something different.
+I just realize how much I changed and how much I think differently.
+Main thing that it teached me is not to stress about every little thing tho.